 The project plan must be sufficiently detailed so that we can be confident that it is feasible as a master's project.
 The project plan should consist of the following points:

-While these are the general requirements, the structure may not fit all possible master projects.
-For example, if you want to collect data (e.g. in an experiment) as part of your master's project, you don't have to document that you have access to the data already, but that your plan for data collection is feasible (e.g. that you have funding for an experiment).
-Such amendments of the general requirements should be accepted by your supervisor.
+- If you want to collect data (e.g. in an experiment) as part of your master's project, you don't have to document that you have access to the data already, but that your plan for data collection is feasible (e.g. that you have funding for an experiment).